petebrew/dccd-webui/NEWINSTALL.md

 The source code for DCCD is compiled into RPM installer files which can then be deployed on a CentOS or Redhat server.
 The development team uses CentOS 6 so we recommend for ease of deployment you use this too.

-RPM files can be generated for each of the four remaining DCCD projects by right clicking on each pom.xml file and selecting ``Run as > Maven build...``.
+RPM files can be generated for each of the remaining DCCD projects by right clicking on each pom.xml file and selecting ``Run as > Maven build...``.
 In the dialog set the goal to 'package'.
 Once you have packaged your projects you will find your RPM files in the ``target/rpm/.../RPMS/noarch/``folders of each project.
 You can then transfer these rpm files to your server ready for deployment.
 Again this can also be done via the command line ``mvn package``.

 3 Deploying DCCD